 BSB ROUND ONE ROUND UP

-Some of the TT's biggest names were back in racing action for the Round 1 of the British Superbike Championship and its support classes at Donington Park.
-Find out how they all got on below.
+Some of the TT's biggest names were in racing action for the Round 1 of the British Superbike Championship and its support classes at Donington Park.

 It was a tough opening weekend for TT lap record holder Peter Hickman, who’s return to action in the Bennetts British Superbike Championship was hampered by persistent braking issues around the Donington Park circuit.
 12th and 11th-place finishes were the best a frustrated Hickman could achieve.